dayton-outar/glif/algos/js/codility/prime/MINPERIMETERRECTANGLE.md

     function solution(N);
 ```

-that, given an integer N, returns the minimal perimeter of any rectangle whose area is exactly equal to N.
+that, given an integer $N$, returns the minimal perimeter of any rectangle whose area is exactly equal to $N$.

-For example, given an integer N = 30, the function should return 22, as explained above.
+For example, given an integer $N = 30$, the function should return $22$, as explained above.

 Write an **efficient** algorithm for the following assumptions:

-- N is an integer within the range [1..1,000,000,000].
+- $N$ is an integer within the range [1..1,000,000,000].

 ## Solution